Drug information provided by: IBM Micromedex

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of Erwinaze® in children.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of Erwinaze® in children 1 year of age and older.

 Appropriate studies have not been performed on the relationship of age to the effects of Erwinaze® in the geriatric population.
 Safety and efficacy have not been established.